Major Thoroughfare Plan

 Major Thoroughfare Plan Purpose

 The Major Thoroughfare Plan (MTP) is a graphic illustration of the long-range plan that identifies the general alignments and functional classifications of roadway facilities that are needed to meet projected long-term transportation needs within the county.
 It is also used to develop appropriately sized transportation facilities to serve the needs of the community as development occurs.
-The MTP is not a list of construction projects; please refer to the Five Year Project Plan within the County’s Adopted Budget for a list of planned public improvement projects over the next five years.
+The MTP is not a list of construction projects; please refer to the Five Year Project Plan within Jefferson County's most recent adopted budget for a list of planned public improvement projects over the next five years.